 In 1991, An Dong market’s function was turned into a commercial and service center with the scale of a 6-floor great building.
 Currently, An Dong is a cluster of 3 businesses including the food court, the An Dong indoor area, and An Dong plaza with an area of 25,000 m2 which is home to 2,718 vendors.
-A special thing about the market is that it is one of the first ones in Ho Chi Minh city to have a management system meeting ISO 9001-2000.
+A special thing is that it is one of the first markets in Ho Chi Minh city to have a management system meeting ISO 9001-2000.

 II - What are there to discover at An Dong market Vietnam?

 Among top famous places to visit in Ho Chi Minh city, this market is highly recommended as a should not miss site for travelers and shoppingholics.
 When entering the building, you are going to be overwhelmed by the bustling and dynamic atmosphere.
 Not only do the local people seek here to import products for retailing but domestic and foreign visitors also get to sightsee and exchange, especially the Chinese.

 1 - What to shop at An Dong market Saigon

 An Dong is considered the biggest wholesale market in Saigon and also the clothes provider for fashion stores all over the city.
 You can find anything to wear here, from top to bottom, clothing, footwear, and accessories.
 The source of goods is extremely diverse, ranging from internal manufacturers to Japan, Thailand, and especially Guangzhou in China.